-The University of Hawai'i is committed to a policy of nondiscrimination on the basis of race, sex, gender identity and expression, age, religion, color, national origin, ancestry, citizenship, disability, genetic information, marital status, breastfeeding, income assignment for child support, arrest, and court record (except as permissible under State law), sexual orientation, national guard absence, or status as a covered veteran.
+The University of Hawai'i is committed to a policy of nondiscrimination on the basis of race, sex, gender identity and expression, age, religion, color, national origin, ancestry, citizenship, disability, genetic information, marital status, pregnancy (including childbirth, pregnancy related medical conditions, and lactation/breastfeeding), arrest, and court record (except as permissible under State law), sexual orientation, national guard absence, or status as a protected veteran or other military status, status as a domestic or sexual violence victim, or any other protected category under federal or state laws, regulations, and/or executive orders.
 This policy covers admission and access to participation, treatment, and employment in the University's programs and activities.
-Discriminatory harassment, including sexual harassment, is prohibited under this policy.
+Discrimination, discriminatory harassment, and retaliation are prohibited under this policy.
 The University shall promote the full realization of equal opportunity through a positive, continuing program of nondiscrimination and affirmative action on each campus.